petervdpas/goop2/internal/rendezvous/docs/05-templates.md

       my-function.lua
 ```

 When you apply a template, Goop2 copies the template files into your `site/` directory and initializes the database schema.
-You can do this from the viewer's **Templates** page.
+You can do this from the viewer's **Create > Templates** page.

 ## Built-in templates

-These ship with the Goop2 binary and are always available:
+These are embedded in the Goop2 binary and are always available:

 ### Blog

-A personal blog where visitors can read posts and leave comments.
-Only the site owner can create posts.
+A personal blog where you and invited co-authors can write posts.
+Visitors see a read-only feed.

 - **Category**: Content
-- **Insert policy**: `owner` for posts, `email` for comments
+- **Insert policy**: `group` for posts, `owner` for blog config

 ### Enquete